Sarah Ferguson: Separation and divorce

-In August 1992, the British tabloid Daily Mirror published surreptitiously taken photographs of John Bryan, an American financial manager, kissing Ferguson's toes as she sunbathed topless.
-Ferguson endured widespread public ridicule, contributing to her further estrangement from the British royal family.
-French magazine Paris Match was ordered to pay £84,000 in damages for publishing the photographs, though the original amount sought was £1.32 million.
-On 28 March 1993, it was announced that the formal separation agreement between the Duke and Duchess had been settled, despite months of speculation that the couple might be reconciling.
-In 1995, Andrew's aunt Princess Margaret, who had received a bouquet of flowers sent by Ferguson, reportedly wrote in a letter to Ferguson: "You have done more to bring shame on the family than could ever have been imagined".
+In August 1992, the Daily Mirror published surreptitiously taken photographs of John Bryan, an American financial manager, kissing Ferguson's toes while she sunbathed topless.
+The incident led to widespread public ridicule and contributed to her further estrangement from the royal family.
+The French magazine Paris Match was later ordered to pay £84,000 in damages for printing the photographs, although the original claim had been for £1.32 million.
+On 28 March 1993, it was announced that a formal separation agreement between Ferguson and Andrew had been finalised, following months of speculation that they might reconcile.
+In 1995, Andrew's aunt Princess Margaret, who had received a bouquet of flowers from Ferguson, reportedly wrote to her: "You have done more to bring shame on the family than could ever have been imagined".

-Reports and speculation about the couple reuniting continued into late 1995, ending when the Duke and Duchess announced their mutual decision to divorce in April 1996.
-In the years after her divorce, Ferguson claimed that she had received £15,000 a year as a divorce settlement and cited her deal as a spokeswoman with Weight Watchers as her main "source of income".
-However, subsequent information given by senior officials to The Sunday Telegraph revealed that she had received £350,000 in cash, £500,000 from the Queen to buy a new house for her and the children, and a monthly allowance that was estimated to have reached £500,000 in total by 2010.
-The couple shared custody of their children.
-In November 1996, Ferguson published her autobiography Sarah: My Story and embarked on a promotional tour to support it.
-On a US chat show she implied she and Andrew had had an open relationship, and that throughout the marriage and separation "He always knew exactly what was going on", she said.
-"It's not a one-way street.
+Reports and speculation about a possible reconciliation continued into late 1995, ending when Ferguson and Andrew announced their mutual decision to divorce in April 1996.
+In the years following the divorce, she said she had received £15,000 a year as a divorce settlement and described her role as a spokeswoman for Weight Watchers as her main "source of income".
+However, senior officials later told The Sunday Telegraph that the settlement had included £350,000 in cash, £500,000 from the Queen to purchase a house for Ferguson and the children, and a monthly allowance that was estimated to have totalled £500,000 by 2010.
+Ferguson and Andrew shared custody of their children.
+The decree nisi was granted on 17 April 1996 and the divorce was finalised on 30 May 1996, after which Ferguson legally retained the style "Her Royal Highness" in the same manner as other divorced peeresses.
+However, it was announced in April that she had chosen not to use the style and would relinquish it under the terms of the divorce.
+In accordance with letters patent issued in August 1996 regulating post-divorce royal titles, she formally ceased to be a "Royal Highness".

+In November 1996, Ferguson published her autobiography Sarah: My Story and undertook a promotional tour.
+During an appearance on a US chat show, she implied that she and Andrew had had an open relationship, saying "He always knew exactly what was going on", and "It's not a one-way street.
 We respect each other's space."
-In a 2007 interview, as to why they finalised their divorce she said, "I wanted to work; it's not right for a princess of the royal house to be commercial, so Andrew and I decided to make the divorce official so I could go off and get a job."
+In a 2007 interview, reflecting on why they finalised their divorce she said, "I wanted to work; it's not right for a princess of the royal house to be commercial, so Andrew and I decided to make the divorce official so I could go off and get a job."